giordyb/doppler_shifter/install.md

 18. if everything works then you can add and enable the service
     + sudo systemctl enable doppler_shifter
     + sudo systemctl start doppler_shifter
-    + sudo cp doppler_shifter.desktop /usr/share/applications/
+    + sudo cp doppler_shifter.desktop /usr/share/applications/ (this will create an icon in the raspberry pi's menu that you can click on and run the software)